dhawkinson/FSJSProject04/fsjsProject04/README.md

-# <h2>FSJSProject04</h2>
+# TH04-Tic-Tac-Toe

-<h3>Interactive Tic-Tac-Toe<h3>
+Full Stack Java Script Project 04 - Treehouse TechDegree

+Interactive Tic-Tac-Toe Game

-<p>In this project, you'll build a functional, two-person tic-tac-toe game.
+In this project, you'll build a functional, two-person tic-tac-toe game.
 You'll use the provided mockups, HTML, CSS and image files to create a game that requires players to add their names, take turns adding an X or O to the game board, and announce when the game ends.
-You'll need to keep track of the state of the game -- who's turn it is, where the X's and O's are on the board, and whether the game is a draw or, if not, who won and lost.</p>
+You'll need to keep track of the state of the game -- who's turn it is, where the X's and O's are on the board, and whether the game is a draw or, if not, who won and lost.

-<p>You'll use your knowledge of JavaScript data structures like arrays and objects as well as DOM-manipulation using jQuery or plain JavaScript to complete this project.</p>
+You'll use your knowledge of JavaScript data structures like arrays and objects as well as DOM-manipulation using jQuery or plain JavaScript to complete this project.

-<p>And, in order to make sure you're practicing good programming practices, use the module pattern to create your Tic-Tac-Toe game.
+And, in order to make sure you're practicing good programming practices, use the module pattern to create your Tic-Tac-Toe game.
 In other words, you should wrap all of your code in a single global variable, or execute it all in a single self-invoking function.
-See the link in the project resources for a Treehouse workshop on the module pattern.</p>
+See the link in the project resources for a Treehouse workshop on the module pattern.

-<p><strong>NOTE: To get an "Exceeds Expectations" grade for this project, you'll need to "exceed" on every requirement that has an "Exceeds Expectations" option.</strong></p>

-<p>Download the project files.
-We've several files to help with this project</p>
+Download the project files.
+We've several files to help with this project
 <ul>
 <li>The mockups folder shows what the page should look like when it first loads, as a game is being played, and when the game is over.</li>
 <li>The html_snippets folder contains three files:</li><ul><li>start.txt includes the HTML for the opening screen.
 What players see when the page first loads.</li><li>board.txt includes the HTML of the Tic-Tac-Toe gameboard.</li><li>win.txt includes the HTML to display when the game is over.
 You'll need to modify this HTML for when player 0 or X wins or when there's a tie</li></ul>